-Unless current deployment trends are accelerated, the U.S. appears on track to fall short of the White House’s goal of 80% carbon-free energy supply by 2030.
+Unless current deployment trends are accelerated, the U.S. appears on track to fall short of the White House’s goal of 80% clean energy supply by 2030.

-Analysis done by Sun Day of a decade of data from the Federal Energy Regulatory Commission (FERC) and Energy Information Administration (EIA) suggests that renewables penetration will land somewhere between 33% to 50%.
+Analysis done of a decade of data from the Federal Energy Regulatory Commission (FERC) and Energy Information Administration (EIA) suggests that renewables penetration will land somewhere between 33% to 50%.

 EIA’s most recent electric power monthly report reveals that renewable energy sources provided 22.5% of U.S. electrical generation during the first quarter of 2021.
 A decade ago, that figure stood at 13.75%.
 That means renewables have grown at a pace of less than 1 percentage point of the total energy mix each year in 10 years.